-Standard twin: Baxter 2nd and 3rd, Belknap, Doney 1st south, 2nd and 3rd, Kaneko A wing, Lausanne, Lee, Matthews, UAP, WISH, York and Sororities
+- Standard twin: Baxter 2nd and 3rd, Belknap, Doney 1st south, 2nd and 3rd, Kaneko A wing, Lausanne, Lee, Matthews, UAP, WISH, and York

-Consider purchasing XL twin bedding that will fit any room you may occupy while living on campus.
+- Consider purchasing XL twin bedding - it will fit any room you occupy while living on campus.

 - Bicycle, u-lock and helmet

 - Coffee pot or hot pot (with automatic shut-off)

 - Desk lamp/extra bulbs* (not halogen)

 - Desk organizer

 - Drinking cup/coffee mug

 - Face coverings (multiple)